TABLE OF CONTENTS

 Level up your indoor cannabis garden with the Sea of Green (SOG) method.
 Get the biggest yields by growing many small cannabis plants and triggering the flowering phase early for a fast harvest.
 Here, we’ll show you how you can set up your SOG garden.

 The Sea of Green (SOG) method is a low-stress training (LST) technique that involves growing several small plants simultaneously in a tight space instead of a few larger plants.
-Growing that many plants in a limited area create the appearance of a “sea of green.”
+Growing that many plants in a limited area creates the appearance of a “sea of green.”

 The SOG method requires shortening every part of the plant’s two stages of life: the vegetative and flowering stages.
 Shortening the vegetative cycle speeds up the time to flower and triggers the plants to flower early for a faster harvest and a large yield.